-69 Green Mountain Power Corp., 159 FERC ¶ 62,144 (May 9, 2017).
+63 Green Mountain Power Corp., 159 FERC ¶ 62,144 (May 9, 2017).

-70 NSTAR Elec.
+64 NSTAR Elec.
 Co. and W. Mass.
 Elec.
 Co., 158 FERC ¶ 62,155 (Mar.
 2, 2017) ("NSTAR/WMECO Merger Order").

-filed to accomplish the merger, NSTAR will temporarily keep separate books and records for transmission service and ratemaking purposes, and will continue to provide transmission service and charge customers rates as if the transmission assets were owned by legally separate entities, until it makes an application with the FERC to consolidate rates.
+no rate changes filed to accomplish the merger, NSTAR will temporarily keep separate books and records for transmission service and ratemaking purposes, and will continue to provide transmission service and charge customers rates as if the transmission assets were owned by legally separate entities, until it makes an application with the FERC to consolidate rates.
 Until that time, NSTAR Electric will use "NSTAR Electric (East)" and "NSTAR Electric (West)" to refer to the transmission services and rates previously provided separately by NSTAR Electric and WMECO, respectively.
+On January 3, Eversource filed a notice reporting that the merger occurred on December 31, 2017.
+Reporting on this matter is thus concluded.

-• MOPR-Related Proceedings (PJM, NYISO) (EL16-49; EL13-62)
+MOPR-Related Proceedings (PJM, NYISO) (EL16-49; EL13-62)